maxhbr/LDBcollector/Pages/licence_center/ethical/de.md

 ## Ethical Licenses

-Zunehmend besteht der Wunsch, ethische Ziele durch die Lizenzierung zu erreichen.
-Dies geschieht in der Regel dadurch, dass ein als ethisch verstandenes Verhalten gefordert oder ein vermeintlich unethisches Verhalten verboten wird.
-Daher sind diese Lizenzen in der Regel nicht mit der Open-Source-Definition vereinbar, da die Klauseln 5 und 6 "No Discrimination Against Persons or Groups"/"No Discrimination Against Fields of Endeavor" solche Einschränkungen nicht vorsehen.
-Für weitere Informationen siehe https://ethicalsource.dev/.
+Increasingly, there is a desire to achieve ethical goals through licensing.
+This is usually done by requiring conduct that is understood to be ethical or by prohibiting allegedly unethical conduct.
+Therefore, these licenses are usually not compatible with the open source definition, since clauses 5 and 6 "No Discrimination Against Persons or Groups"/"No Discrimination Against Fields of Endeavor" do not provide for such restrictions.
+For more information see https://ethicalsource.dev/.

 1. 966.ICU: https://github.com/996icu/996.ICU
 2. ACAB License: https://github.com/jgrey4296/acab/blob/main/LICENSE